Awesome

 InjectionLite is a start-over minimal implementation of standalone injection for reference.
 Just add this Swift package and you should be able to inject in the simulator.

-All these variations require you to add the "-Xlinker -interposble" linker flags for a Debug build or you will only be able to inject non-final methods of classes and all can be used in conjunction with the higher level Inject or HotSwiftUI.
+All these variations require you to add the "-Xlinker -interposble" linker flags for a Debug build or you will only be able to inject non-final methods of classes and all can be used in conjunction with either of the higher level Inject or HotSwiftUI.

 Further information